fpalomo/king-kata-di/Readme.md

 ---

-The Payment Security Engine ( PSE ) is different depending on the Application ID .
+The Payment Security Engine ( PSE ) is different depending on the Api_id .
 Older applications use a less secure engine, v1, newer apps use one of the newer algorithms, v2 or v3 .

 PSE v1: